Victoria Helen Southgate

 Current research projects

-- Neural mechanisms supporting early mentalizing abilities
+- Neural mechanisms supporting early mentalizing abilities (funded by the ERC)

 - Investigating the development of mimicry (with Antonia Hamilton, Carina de Klerk and Chiara Bulgarelli, supported by the British Academy and the Leverhulme Trust)